SchulzLab/SNEEP/README.md

 # SNEEP: SNP exploration and functional analysis using epigenetic data

 SNEEP is fast method to identify regulatry non-coding SNPs (rSNPs) that modify the binding sites of Transcription Factors (TFs) for large collections of SNPs provided by the user.
-SNEEP is based on a statistical approach introduced in our paper 'A statistical approach to identify regulatory DNA variants' (preprint:  ).
+SNEEP is based on a statistical approach introduced in our paper 'A statistical approach to identify regulatory DNA variants' (preprint: XX).
 We evaluate the effect of a SNP by computing a maximal differential TF binding score, which describes the difference of the TF binding affinity of the two allelic variants of the SNP.

-Beside of the identification of rSNPs and the affected TFs, we allow to add various kinds of cell type or tissue specific epigenetic information either public available or user-specific, like
+Beside of the identification of rSNPs that affected TF binding, we allow to add various kinds of cell type or tissue specific epigenetic information either public available or user-specific, like
--  associate rSNPs to potential target genes using regulatory elements (REMs) linked to genes based on Hi-C data or taken from our EpiRegio database (link epiregio).
+-  associate rSNPs to potential target genes using regulatory elements (REMs) linked to genes based on Hi-C data or taken from our EpiRegio database ([EpiRegio]{https://epiregio.de}).
-- open chromatin data to exclude SNPs located in region not accessible in the cell type of interest
+- open chromatin data to include only SNPs located in region accessible in the cell type or tissue of interest
-- gene expression data to restrict the analysis to TFs which are expressed.
+- gene expression data to restrict the analysis to TFs which are expressed in the cell type or tissue of interest.

-Further, SNEEP provides a comprehensive report containing different summary statistics, which
--	highlight TFs whose binding affinity is most often affected by the analyzed SNPs,
--	list TFs associated to a gain, or a loss of TF binding affinity based on the input data,
--	provide information about how many SNPs are linked to a target gene.

-All statistical assessments are compared against proper random controls to highlight only biologically interesting results.
-For an example for the GWAS myocardial infarction (downloaded from the GWAS catalog), see here.

 # Build our tool

-We provide a bioconda package to install the main functionality of our approach:
+We provide a bioconda package to install the main functionality of our approach: XX

 If you do not want to use our bioconda package, please make sure that the following software is available on your machine: